 Hunters used sticks and rocks to hunt.
 Paleolithic discovered that by hitting rocks together, they could make tools.
 These tools made the early humans’ lives easier.
 It also allowed them to be more efficient in their daily tasks.

 Fire is a force of nature.
-Life changed a lot for the early humans when they discovered how to make fire on their own.
-It allowed them to cook food, warm themselves, and have light.
-Fire could also be used to cut down trees and protect against wild animals.
+Life changed a lot for early humans when they discovered how to make fire on their own.
+It allowed them to cook food, warm themselves and have light.
+Fire also could be used to cut down trees and protect against wild animals.

 For most of history, people made shelter using whatever materials they had in their environment.
 Stone Age people´s shelters varied depending on where they lived.
 In Africa, people probably lived in tents made from animal skins.
 In colder areas, they probably built huts out of bones and hides.
 They did not build houses just yet because they were always on the go chasing their food.
 They also lived in caves.

-When early humans learned how to make their own clothing, it allowed them to leave the warm areas near the equator and migrate north to Europe and Asia.
+When early humans learned how to make their own clothing, it allowed them to leave the warm areas around the Equator and migrate north to Europe and Asia.
 This is very important because when they spread out, they began to develop different cultures.